flame-engine/flame/doc/camera_and_viewport.md

 ### Using the camera with the Game class

-If you are not using `BaseGame`, but instead are using the `Game` class, then you need to manage calling certain camera methods yourself.
+If you are not using `FlameGame`, but instead are using the `Game` class, then you need to manage calling certain camera methods yourself.
 Let's say we have the following game structure, and we want to add the camera functionality: